 This premium reflects the 'first mover' advantage of the proponent.

-The Evaluation panel, in consultation with relevant government subject matter experts, will design the regime and formula for a competitive tender process on a case-by-case basis.
-This will be referred to the MLP Steering Committee for their recommendation to Cabinet who will make the decision on the relevant process.
+The Evaluation panel, in consultation with relevant government subject matter experts, will design and undertake a tailored competitive tender process with terms and conditions appropriate to such a procurement process.